 And here is where the unique invention lies…

-Bitcoin, although being digital currency, solves the problem of being copied and getting spent twice.
+Bitcoin, although being a digital currency, solves the problem of being copied and getting spent twice.

 How Bitcoin Handles The Double Spending Problem